gsanchez10/recruitment/README.md

 4. Internationalization. `(*)`  ej: buton and labels responsive
 5. Clouds animation. `(*)`

-#### App.
-Funtionality `(*)` `Optionals`
+### How to start json-server
 You will need to start a fake [json-server].
 Find all the info of how to use this module in the npm or github page.
-Use native Javascript or any other existing Javascript framework.

-### How to start json-server
-Follow the instructions from the module page to how isntall it.
 Then grap the [db/song.json] file and put it some where to start the server as follow:

 `json-server --watch db/songs.json`